Erica’s Journey: Repairing & Rebuilding Family

 TJ’s comments on Erica’s story

-There’s a point in the program where girls like Erica go from asking ‘What do I need to change’ (which represents the potential for behavioral change), to asking ‘Why do I need to change’ which leads to a deeper process, and more long term growth.
+There’s a point in the program where girls and assigned female at birth like Erica go from asking ‘What do I need to change’ (which represents the potential for behavioral change), to asking ‘Why do I need to change’ which leads to a deeper process, and more long term growth.

 Solstice is very intentional about the staff who are brought on board, particularly the clinical team, who tend to stay a long time.
 We’ve got the right people, and they’re in the right places on the team.
 We have a great deal of depth and diversity of talent, which makes for a very effective treatment team.